Wrapped Around Your Finger: Background

-The British picture sleeve for "Wrapped Around Your Finger" was released in three colour variations: blue, red, and yellow.
+The British picture sleeve for "Wrapped Around Your Finger" was released in three colour variations: blue, red, and yellow (consistent with the parent album packaging).
 The single was also released on a picture disc, each featuring the face of Sting, Andy Summers, or Stewart Copeland.
 Out of the twelve thousand copies released, however, ten thousand had Sting's face on it, while Summers and Copeland appeared on one thousand each (making the latter two variations somewhat rare.)

 The B-side of the song in Britain, "Someone to Talk To," was written by guitarist Andy Summers.
 Sting refused to provide vocals, leaving Summers to sing.
 Summers expressed disappointment at this, saying, "Maybe I had just split up from my wife.
 It was a nice thing I had on the guitar and I was disappointed that Sting wouldn't sing it.
 That would have given it more of an official stamp."
 Drummer Stewart Copeland said of this conflict, "Andy did his best on vocals but I too was disappointed that Sting didn't sing it.
 He was very touchy about lyrics."
 The American B-side, "Tea in the Sahara" (live), comes from the Synchronicity Tour.